rosuH/EasyWatermark/README.md

 > Seriously (pushes up glasses)

 - **Security**.
   - The code is completely open source and feel free to FORK your won, ;)
-  - No network requests, no network request permissions, no fear of your photos being compromised. users with API >= 29 don't even need to request any permissions.
-(28 and below users need to apply for storage permissions to access and store photos)
+  - Pure offline, no need to worry about your photos being leaked.
+Users with API >= 29 don't even need to request any permissions.
+(28 and below users need to approve for storage permissions to access and store photos)
-  - And of course there are no stats, buried points or Device IDs, or even crash reporting (so if you get a crash, please share the crash info with us >_<).
+  - There are no stats, tracking, Device IDs, or even crash reporting (so if you got a crash, please share the crash info with us >_<).
-  - We're forgoing the convenient third-party collection SDK and various stats just so you can use it with confidence.
+  - We've given up all third-party tracking SDK and various stats just so you can use it with confidence.
     **What's yours is yours**.
 - **Layout**: support for horizontal and vertical intervals between the watermark, automatically repeat the full picture.
-- **Style**: font color, transparency, size and rotation angle can be adjusted.
+- **Style**: font color, font style, transparency, font size, and rotation angle are included.
-- **Content**: Support text watermark and image watermark.
+- **Content**: Support text watermark and image watermark (or says stickers).

 ## Download

 Developer-led download channels:
 - [Github Release](https://github.com/rosuH/EasyWatermark/releases): Always stay up to date!
 - [Google Play](https://play.google.com/store/apps/details?id=me.rosuh.easywatermark)
-  - ⚠️Note: this version charges but the code is identical, so if you'd like to buy the author a cup of tea🍵 then go here and download it, otherwise please choose another source :)
+  - 🍺 Noted: the paid version, the same code.
+Try it if you want to buy me a cup of tea 🍵.
 - [F-Droid](https://f-droid.org/packages/me.rosuh.easywatermark/)
 - [Coolapk](https://www.coolapk.com/apk/272743)

 All other channels are not developer-driven, so please screen them carefully before downloading and using them.

-## Use
+## How to ?
 You can use it however you want.
 It is more suitable for situations where you need to submit a photo ID, a hand-held photo ID or a sensitive photo.
 Example.
 - Various real names in the country, uploading front and back photos of ID cards at every turn, even handheld ID photos.
 - Pre-project previews, samples, copyrighted or simply spoofed images